QuickFastly/Nova-Regna/Characters/PG/Mizota.md

 ---
+share: true
 tags: PG
 ---
 > [!bug] Issue
 > This page is a stub, here as a reminder for later.
 If you think this is a real person, stop that, this is a fictional character.
 The car photo is only for inspiration, not final.
 Nickname not final.
+Image is **not** Creative Commons.

 [[LAW]]